 It’s important to have a strong human resources department with the time and means to provide excellence to your employees.
 The need for streamlined processes should be at the forefront of every managerial mind.
 Software and consulting services are available to handle indirect management processes, such as payroll services, time, attendance and personnel tracking.
 With your human resources department freed up to focus on employee engagement, you can begin to implement changes that will improve employee retention.
 Consider the following:

-- Training and mentoring: Training can help employees reach their goals and ensure they have a solid understand of their job responsibilities.
+Training can help employees reach their goals and ensure they have a solid understand of their job responsibilities.
 Mentoring programs integrated with the employees’ goals in mind and coupled with training provides a mechanism for developing strong relationships between employees and management.

-- Culture shift: As a company, you should establish a core set of values — honesty, reliability, excellence, attitude, respect and teamwork — to focus on and clarify your mission with.
+As a company, you should establish a core set of values — honesty, reliability, excellence, attitude, respect and teamwork — to focus on and clarify your mission with.
 Support your mission with training, rewards and compensation and frequent discussion.
 If you’re focusing on reliability, implement a ‘my word is my bond’ philosophy and enforce it with well-defined deadlines and solid communication.
 Not only will you develop increased reliability but the boost your employees will receive from knowing you trust them will greatly benefit your retention efforts.

-- Innovative compensation: Show appreciation for your employees through innovative compensation and benefits.
+Show appreciation for your employees through innovative compensation and benefits.
 Competitive salaries, profit sharing, bonus programs, pensions, wellness plans, vacation time and tuition reimbursement are pretty standard ways to earn your employees’ loyalty.
 However, all employees are different and the rewards given must be meaningful in order to create beneficial organization buy-in and positive perception.
 Most importantly, if you promise a reward, follow through with it.

 No company wants to suffer the loss of a great employee.
 Having a strong human resources department is a great place to foster employee retention.
 Your employees need to feel valued — find the rewards that best serve them.